José Manuel Velázquez

-José Manuel "Sema" Velázquez Rodríguez, (born 8 September 1990) is a Venezuelan professional footballer who plays as a centre-back for Liga Portugal 2 club União de Leiria and the Venezuela national team.
+José Manuel "Sema" Velázquez Rodríguez, (born 8 September 1990) is a Venezuelan professional footballer who plays as a centre-back for Venezuelan Primera División club Academia Puerto Cabello and the Venezuela national team.

 Club career

 Velázquez started his career at just six when he started to play for various youth clubs in town.
 He made his professional debut with ACD Lara in 2007.
 Having made himself a regular at the age of 17, Deportivo Anzoátegui secured his services at the beginning of 2008.

 He signed for Villarreal in 2009 to play for its reserve team.
 However, he did not feature in any match since he joined the squad, and was loaned to Venezuelan club Mineros de Guayana for the end of the 2010–11 season and the whole 2011–12 campaign.

 On 7 July 2012, he signed a three-year contract for Panathinaikos.

 On 3 July 2025, Sema signed a one-season deal with União de Leiria.

+In January 2026, he returned to Venezuela, joining Primera División club Academia Puerto Cabello.